philosophy the company services t contact

 • E-mail updates to an interested citizen list

-The community public process around the new bridge was very challenging, as MaineDOT needed buy-in on a major new bridge design in just three-months.
+The public involvement process around the new bridge was very challenging, as MaineDOT needed buy-in on a major new bridge design in just three months.
 Multiple extended meetings, workshops and constant updates to the media continued until, in November, a community workshop voted in favor of a new single-plane cable stay bridge with an observatory topping the west pylon.
 Ground was broken the following month to positive press, with a full contingent of the community on hand.

 Morris arranged for the construction site to be open to media in a truly unique manner, allowing reporters and photographers access to the pylons and bridge deck as it was being constructed.
 This strategy ensured the support and gratitude of the media corps as well as stunning media coverage, such as a major news broadcast from the top of a partially completed pylon.